ansible/azure-pipelines-test-vm/README.md

 ansible-playbook create-vm.yml -i inventory.yml -e profile=Ubuntu-22.04-Minimal-30GB -e image_version=0.25610.38691
 ```

-Once the image has been built, update and deploy the appropriate scale sets in the `bison` directory.
+Once the image has been built, update and deploy the appropriate scale sets in the `bicep` directory.